ngacareer/alpine-cpp/README.md

 - Where to file issues <a href="https://github.com/ngacareer/alpine-cpp/issues">https://github.com/ngacareer/alpine-cpp/issues</a>

 ## What is alpine-cpp ?

-Swift Alpine Linux.
+The C++ images are based on Alpine Linux.
 CMake-generated files will be stored, then compile C++ project
 ## How to use this image
 - On Docker
 ```